 If you’re using WordPress 4.4+ (released in 2015) you can use the get_the_post_thumbnail_url() function to return the URL of the featured post image.
 This is useful if you want to use the featured image URL in a background-image style or making a unique theme element that specifically needs the featured image URL.

 The snippet above can also be customized with different image sizes including the default WordPress values thumbnail, medium, medium_large, large, and full.

-I hope this was helpful to get the featured image on your WordPress site.
+I hope this was helpful to getting the featured image on your WordPress site.
 If you have any questions let us know in the comments below!